GammaStrategies/eulerswap-delta-neutral-strategy/README.md

 ### ✅ Better delta neutralization

-- Because each market maker defines their own liquidity curve, one can aggressively favor delta-neutralizing swaps by tuning slippage asymmetry **without being diluted by others**
+- Because each market maker defines their own liquidity curve, one can aggressively favor delta-neutralizing swaps by tuning slippages **without being diluted by others**
-- EulerSwap's **continuous liquidity** allows finer control over concentration
+- EulerSwap's liquidity curve is **continuous** thus allows for more extreme concentrations and slippages (not limited by tick or spacing)

 ### ✅ Superior capital efficiency